StupidSstuff/Creeper-Consent/README.md

 ## Features

 1. Creeper Consent
-2. Multiple Language Support
-3. Multiple languages (users need to contribute translations in form of json files)
+2. Multiple languages (users need to contribute translations in form of json files)
 4. Singleplayer and Multiplayer Support